 - Drawn Together - For it's Direct-to-Video Grand Finale movie, due to the fact that Comedy Central refused to fund it and this was the only option the creators had.

 - Harvey Birdman, Attorney at Law - The first nine episodes were traditionally animated, until they promptly moved to Flash to have more fluidity and to save production time.

 - Home Movies - Season one was done in Squigglevision (a style where the outlines on the characters were constantly moving) but it limited movement on the characters.
 Thus when the show moved to [adult swim], they switched to this to avoid this problem.

 - Johnny Test - Season two and beyond were made in Flash due to moving to a new studio (the former Cookie Jar) after Warner Bros shut down their animation department.

 - The Powerpuff Girls used it for the final episode, The Powerpuff Girls Rule!, which was also a 10th anniversary special.
 Mostly a decision by the series creator since he had switched to flash by that point for his animations.
 This episode was noticeably different from the entire rest of the series, partly because of the animation, and partly because of the fast-paced, random gags.

 - Wayside - like Johnny Test, the later episodes were made in Flash.

-- Winx Club - Started at Season 5 and been using it since in conjunction with its CGI animated segments (A rather odd contrast really).
+- Winx Club - Started at Season 5 (albeit some scenes in the first episode of Season 4 were in Flash too) and been using it since in conjunction with its CGI animated segments (A rather odd contrast really).

 Webcomics drawn in Flash: